 (But what about x, y, z?)

-People don’t give as much if there is uncertainty.
-A good Q+A anticipates common questions and responds quickly to new ones, keeping any misinformation in check and ensuring no question goes unanswered.
+Donors don’t give as much if there is uncertainty.
+A good Q+A anticipates common questions and responds quickly to new donors, keeping any misinformation in check and ensuring no question goes unanswered.

 (Where can I learn more?)

 A resources section provides information on planned giving so that donors can consider gifts of appreciated property and more in addition to their cash pledge.
 It can also be a place to provide downloadable architect’s plans, detailed study information, a masterplan document, and more.

 A news feature enables you to highlight particular aspects of your plan in greater depth, enable testimonials from key constituencies, announce campaign milestones, and more.